 LIKELIHOOD PROBABILITY One off event how likely?
 FREQUENCY Repeated event how often?
 Likely More likely to occur than not occur during time of activity or project A 50-75% chance of occurring.
 Once each year Unlikely More likely not to occur than occur during time of activity or project.
-A 25-50% chance of occurring.Once every 1 to 10 years Very Unlikely Not expected to occur during the time of activity or project.
+A 25-50% chance of occurring.
+Very Unlikely Not expected to occur during the time of activity or project.
 A 10-25% chance of occurring.
 Once every 10 to 100 years Almost Unprecedented Not expected to ever occur during time of activity or project.
 Less than 10% chance of occurring.
 Less than once every 100 years